Port: Environmental issues

-Ports and their operation are often both the cause of environmental issues, such as sediment contamination and spills from ships and are susceptible to larger environmental issues, such as human caused climate change and its effects.
+Ports and their operation are often a cause of environmental issues, such as sediment contamination and spills from ships and are susceptible to larger environmental issues, such as human caused climate change and its effects.

 Dredging

 Every year 100 million cubic metres of marine sediment are dredged to improve waterways around ports.
 Dredging, in its practice, disturbs local ecosystems, brings sediments into the water column, and can stir up pollutants captured in the sediments.

 Invasive species

 Invasive species are often spread by the bilge water and species attached to the hulls of ships.
-It is estimated that there are over 7000 invasive species transported in bilge water around the world on a daily basis Invasive species can have direct or in-direct interactions with native sea life.
+It is estimated that there are over 7000 invasive species transported in bilge water around the world on a daily basis Invasive species can have direct or indirect interactions with native sea life.
 Direct interaction such as predation, is when a native species with no natural predator is all of a sudden prey of an invasive specie.
-In-direct interaction can be diseases or other health conditions brought by invasive species.
+Indirect interaction can be diseases or other health conditions brought by invasive species.